Select City

 What Is The Procedure For Laminectomy?

-• Incision: Your surgeon will make an incision in the middle of your back and retract the paraspinal muscles to expose the lamina.
+• Incision: The surgeon makes an incision in the midline of the back at the level of the affected vertebrae.

 Pristyn Care’s Free Post-Operative Care